 Luckily there are some staple health and fitness supplements that don’t have to break the bank, we just need to prioritize and figure out which ones are the best/most necessary for an optimal fitness regimen and work that around our finances.
-For women with a mid-range budget, this allows for a little wiggle room and perhaps a couple extras to build up the workout supplement base.
+For women with a mid-range budget, this allows for a little wiggle room and perhaps a couple extras to build up the workout supplement base until you have a larger budget to work with.
 It’ll make use of the essentials to ensure you get everything you can out of your healthiest life yet, and then allow for a little extra something-something to help add to the long-term success of a fitness regimen.
+Then,

 So, how do we decide what the essentials are?
 Well, if we opt for those products and supplements that are backed by strong scientific research and data, those are always going to be the best option as their track record of results will speak volumes in any research.
 So, perhaps a little compromising will play a role in determining what supplements will feature in our cupboards, but that doesn’t mean compromising on quality, merely on convenience.
 Sure, those supplements that come chock-full with every single component you could possibly want or need are on the market – with a high price tag of course, so as much as possible, keep with the basics and build up your fitness frontier from there, yourself!
 There’s also a sense of accomplishment in doing things from scratch, so it’s a win-win.

 Let’s start with the basics of what’s needed and add on from there.